bitfocus/companion-module-android-tv/companion/HELP.md

 1. Hit the **Settings Cog** Button on your remote.
 2. Go to **More Settings**
 3. Select **Network & Internet**
-4. Scroll down to **Networked Standby** and turn it on.
+4. Scroll down to **Networked Standby** and turn it on. *If this option is not available, Google sign in might be required.

 TV Connection
-- Ethernet - Works
+- Ethernet - Can be unreliable when trying to Power ON
-- Wifi - Seems to work just fine
+- Wifi - Very reliable in testing

 ## Companion Setup
 1. Select the dropdown **Automatic Search** to find compatible Android TVs on your local network.
 	1. Select **Manual** and enter the IP address manually if not found. **Device must be turned on and on the same network for Automatic Search to work.**
+	2. **This module only supports IPv4 addresses.**
 2. Hit the **Save** button.

 ## Pairing